-I’m partial to vegetarian keftes made from potatoes and green vegetables, particularly those made from spinach.
-Spinach was originally grown in Asia and made its way to the Mediterranean during the 8th century A.D.
-The first Middle Eastern country to cultivate it was Persia; historically, spinach became known as the Persian Green.
-Since that time, it has been a very popular green throughout the Middle East, prized for its distinct flavor and a myriad of health benefits.
-Spinach is popular in the Sephardic Jewish community, and keftes are just one of the many ways it is prepared and enjoyed.
+Spinach originated in Asia and made its way to the Mediterranean during the 8th century A.D.
+Persia was the first Middle Eastern country to cultivate this nutritious green; historically, spinach became known as the Persian Green.
+Spinach is now popular throughout the Middle East, prized for its distinct flavor and a myriad of health benefits.

-These Keftes de Espinaca are irresistible.
+These Sephardic Keftes de Espinaca are irresistible.
 If you have a family member who is reluctant to eat green leafy vegetables, these keftes may just get them to reconsider!
 They make a scrumptious appetizer, and can also be served as a vegetarian entrée.
 They’re a great way to use up leftover mashed potatoes.
-If you don’t mind making this into a dairy dish, these keftes are delicious topped with a little Greek yogurt or labaneh. 🙂
+My favorite way to enjoy them is topped with a little Greek yogurt, sour cream or labaneh.

 Make sure you serve these little fritters fresh out of the pan.
-If they sit out too long, they’ll lose their crispy texture.
+If they sit out too long they’ll lose their crisp exterior.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 How to make Middle Eastern keftes de espinaca - spinach keftes.
 Delicious vegetarian fried patties with spinach, mashed potatoes, egg, and breadcrumbs.

 - 1/2 cup + 1 tbsp olive or grapeseed oil